vovochka404/deadbeef-statusnotifier-plugin/README.md

 If you know how to fix certain bugs, patches are welcome.
 * The window is not restored in Wayland-based environments because Wayland (and GTK3 Wayland backend) does not provide access to top-level window management.
 Provided the ability to block minimization using the option `Enable minimize on icon click`
 * HTML notification tooltip style and icons is only supported by KDE Plasma
-* GNOME3 don't support notifiction tooltips (at least for the Ubuntu Appindicator extension)
+* GNOME don't support notifiction tooltips (at least for the Ubuntu Appindicator extension)
-* GNOME3 SNI overlay icons work incorrect (update after refresh icon area)
+* GNOME SNI overlay icons work incorrect (update after refresh icon area)
 * Cinnamon don't support SNI overlay icons
 * In the new version of KDE Plasma (> = 5.19, Ubuntu 20.10), tooltip icons are not displayed.
 This is tested on KDE Plasma 5.5 (Ubuntu 16.04) and works correctly.